Photos: Federal agents rescue man standing on sinking plane - NewsBreak

 According to a news release from U.S. Customs and Border Protection, agents and local deputies spotted the plane while out on a joint operation Nov.
 9. Authorities say the plane was half a mile from the George T. Lewis Airport.

 As they approached the sinking aircraft, a man climbed out.
-Photos show him standing on top of the small plane as rescuers arrived.Southwest employee hospitalized after being punched by female passenger
+Photos show him standing on top of the small plane as rescuers arrived.American Airlines flight attendant suffered broken nose after passenger punched her, union says

 Medical personnel evaluated the man who did not appear to be injured.